reactive/data-client/docs/core/concepts/expiry-policy.md

 ### Stale

-Data is still allowed to be shown, however Rest Hooks might attempt to revalidate by fetching again.
+Data is still allowed to be shown, however Reactive Data Client might attempt to revalidate by fetching again.

 [useSuspense()](../api/useSuspense.md) considers fetching on mount as well as when its parameters change.
 In these cases it will fetch if the data is considered stale.